stefanos1316/epidose/README.md

 pre-commit install
 ```

-Finally, it's a good idea to clone and regularly integrate the DP-3T
+It's a good idea to clone and regularly integrate the DP-3T
 reference implementation, which is the base of this code's cryptographic
 protocol.